Beej126/pswatch/readme.md

 Options
 =======

-The wacth cmdlet has the following parameters:
+The watch cmdlet has the following parameters:

-  * location: the directory to watch.
-Optional, default to current directory.
+  * location: file or folder to watch. (required)
-  * includeSubdirectories: default to true.
-  * includeChanged: default to true.
-  * includeRenamed: default to true.
-  * includeCreated: default to true.
-  * includeDeleted: default to false.